MinaSamir11/react-native-in-app-review/README.md

     // when return true in android it means user finished or close review flow console.log('InAppReview in android', hasFlowFinishedSuccessfully);

-    // when return true in ios it means review flow lanuched to user. console.log(
+    // when return true in ios it means review flow launched to user. console.log(
       'InAppReview in ios has launched successfully',
       hasFlowFinishedSuccessfully,